Agricultural and Water Resources Data Pathfinder

-- Famine Early Warning System Network, which was created in 1985 by the U.S. Agency for International Development, provides early warning and analysis on acute food insecurity.
-Analysts and specialists in 22 field offices work with U.S. government science agencies, national government ministries, international agencies, and NGOs to produce forward-looking reports on more than 36 of the world's most food-insecure countries.
+- The Famine Early Warning System Network, which was created in 1985 by the U.S. Agency for International Development, provides early warning and analysis on acute food insecurity.
+Analysts and specialists in 22 field offices work with U.S. government science agencies, national government ministries, international agencies, and non-governmental organizations (NGOs) to produce forward-looking reports on more than 36 of the world's most food-insecure countries.

-- NOAA's National Integrated Drought Integration System (NIDIS) provides drought-related information and resources and also has a suite of data, maps, and tools for exploring drought across the U.S.
+- NOAA's National Integrated Drought Integration System provides drought-related information and resources and also has a suite of data, maps, and tools for exploring drought across the U.S.

-- Data Rods Explorer (DRE) is a web client app that enables users to browse several NASA-hosted datasets.
+- Data Rods Explorer is a web client app that enables users to browse several NASA-hosted datasets.
 The interface enables the visualization and downloading of NASA observation retrievals (parameters have been retrieved from the raw data through a series of steps) and land surface model (LSM) outputs by space, time, and variable.
 The key variables are precipitation, wind, temperature, surface downward radiation flux, heat flux, humidity, soil moisture, groundwater, runoff, and evapotranspiration.
 These variables describe the main components of the water cycle over land masses.

 - United Nations Water Data Lab allows for multi-criteria analysis of the Sustainable Development Goal 6 (Clean Water and Sanitation) data.
 Users can define one or more filter criteria and identify countries (or areas) meeting the selected criteria along with information about population and land area.
-For example, you can identify countries in Asia where at least 80% of the population has access to safe drinking water and the gross domestic product (GDP) per capita is below USD $20,000.
+For example, you can identify countries in Asia where at least 80% of the population has access to safe drinking water and the Gross Domestic Product per capita is below USD $20,000.